 Thank you for contacting me about NHS waiting times.

-As I am sure you are aware, the Government is allocating the NHS an additional £33.9 billion by 2023/24; this is the largest, longest funding settlement in the history of the NHS.
-This landmark investment to help secure the long term future of our NHS is extremely welcome, and I hope you agree it demonstrates the Government’s commitment to properly funding our NHS and public services: health is the Government's top priority.
+As I am sure you are aware, the Prime Minister recently announced the Government’s intention to provide the NHS with an additional £33.9 billion by 2023/24; this is the largest, longest funding settlement in the history of the NHS.
+This landmark investment to help secure the long term future of our NHS is extremely welcome.

 Thank you again for taking the time to contact me.

 Craig Whittaker MP